10 tips on how to study effectively

 • share resources, such as textbooks, lowering expenses.

-Read about how to find a study buddy or a study group and how this can improve your results and study more effectively.
+Read about how to find a study buddy or a study group and how this can improve your results and help you study more effectively.

-• Forest – you can plant a seed and watch it grow into a tree, if you can resist closing the app down.
+• Forest – allows you to plant a seed, which will grow into a tree, if you can resist closing the app down.
 If you do shut down the app, your tree dies.

 • My Math Alarm Clock – forces you to solve a maths sum in order to turn off your alarm, ensuring you’ll get out of bed on time.